 Figure 1 shows an example delivery architecture for A2P messages.
 In this example, messages are Application Originated and Mobile Terminated.

-An enterprise sender uses an automated messaging application hosted at an A2P Messaging Application or CPaaS provider.
-The application sends messages through an aggregator to an SMSC at the TSP.
+An enterprise sender uses an automated messaging application hosted at an A2P Messaging Service Provider or.
+The application sends messages through an Aggregator to an SMSC at the TSP.
 When the mobile recipient is available, the SMSC forwards the message to the mobile recipient’s end-user device.

+Some SPs use an SMS/MMS Intercarrier gateway for A2P 10DLC message traffic.
+This leads to an alternate path where the Aggregator sends messages via an SMS/MMS Intercarrier gateway (Similar to P2P message traffic).

 Person to Person (P2P) Example Architecture